MislavJaksic/Knowledge-Repository/Technology/Software/ProgrammingLanguage/Python3.x/LibrariesFrameworks/pytest/Docs/Fixtures/README.md

 Due to the parametrization of smtp_connection, the test will run twice with two different App instances and respective smtp servers.
 There is no need for the app fixture to be aware of the smtp_connection parametrization because pytest will fully analyse the fixture dependency graph.

 Note that the app fixture has a scope of module and uses a module-scoped smtp_connection fixture.
-The example would still work if smtp_connection was cached on a session scope: it is fine for fixtures to use “broader” scoped fixtures but not the other way round: A session-scoped fixture could not use a module-scoped one in a meaningful way.
+The example would still work if smtp_connection was cached on a session scope: it is fine for fixtures to use "broader" scoped fixtures but not the other way round: A session-scoped fixture could not use a module-scoped one in a meaningful way.
 Automatic grouping of tests by fixture instances

 pytest minimizes the number of active fixtures during test runs.
 If you have a parametrized fixture, then all the tests using it will first execute with one instance and then finalizers are called before the next fixture instance is created.
 Among other things, this eases testing of applications which create and use global state.